pulumi/examples/azure-ts-cosmosdb-logicapp/README.md

 # Deploy an Azure Cosmos DB container, an API Connection, and a Logic App

-At the time of this writting, there are no native Pulumi resources to define Cosmos DB containers and API Connections.

-This example shows how to
+At the time of this writting, there is no native Pulumi resource to define API Connections and to link it to a Logic App.
+This example shows how to use an ARM templates to create an API Connection and a Logic App.
- - Levarage a dynamic provider and the Azure Cosmos DB SDK to create a Cosmos DB container
- - Use an ARM templates to create an API Connection and a Logic App

 ## Prerequisites